- 1947 - 2000 (Creation)

 The series also contains a variety of other newsletter-type publications intended for Bank staff.
 This includes copies of "Report - News of the World Bank Group" from 1973 to 1982, complete except for a small number of missing issues.
 The publication was produced by the IPA and the Publications Department (PUB) for both internal and external audiences.
 It provided general news of economic development as well as reports on World Bank Group activities.

-Also included is a newsletter created by the Development Services Department (DSD) created that was intended to be sent to field staff to keep them abreast of current activities in the Bank such as Bank membership, borrowing, IDA financing, and staff and organizational news.
-While DSD existed from 1961 to 1973, this series only includes issues of the DSD newsletter from 1966 to 1973; it is unclear if the Department published this newsletter at any point between 1961 and 1966.
+Also included is a newsletter created by the Development Services Department (DSD) that was intended to be sent to field staff to keep them abreast of current activities in the Bank such as Bank membership, borrowing, IDA financing, and staff and organizational news.
+While DSD existed from 1961 to 1973, this series only includes issues of the DSD newsletter from 1966 to 1973; it is unclear if the Department published this newsletter prior to 1966.

 Appraisal, destruction and scheduling